nicolexu07/PHYS321-finalproj/To-Do.md

   - [X] Function(s) to download all .tbl files (William)
   - [X] Function to load radial velocity data from .tbl to pandas DataFrame or numpy array (Nicole)
   - [X] Function to load info from .tbl files (each file has lines about the observation such as star name, telescope used, etc. that come before the actual radial velocity data) (Nicole)
-  - [ ] Improve load data function to take file path as parameter and format data
+  - [X] Improve load data function to take file path as parameter and format data (William)
-- [ ] Format data
+- [X] Format data
-  - [ ] Dates are in Julian days, find out how to convert to seconds
+  - [X] Dates are in Julian days, find out how to convert to seconds
-  - [ ] Double-check proper data types in each column
+  - [X] Double-check proper data types in each column
 - [ ] Test functions https://docs.python.org/3/library/unittest.html
-  - [ ] Test loading data
+  - [X] Test loading data
   - [ ] Test loading info
-  - [ ] Test formatting data
+  - [X] Test formatting data

 Apr.
 1st to 8th
 - [ ] Code MCMC